Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-gb.md

 +----------------------+--------------------------------------+
 ```

-This subnet can be used to deploy an instance, allowing OpenStack to allocate an IP during its installation.
+This subnet can be used to deploy an instance, allowing OpenStack to assign an IP address to it during installation.

 #### Adding a Public SSH Key